josephwambura/KucsaManagementSoftware/README.md

  2. Create the sql database (Required!).
  3. Create a new query pointing to your database, the execute the [CreateDatabase.sql](https://github.com/dansef/KucsaManagementSoftware/blob/master/KucsaManagementSoftware/Data/CreateDatabase.sql) to get started, if you don't know how to do it.
  4. Set the entity-framework.
  5. You may opt to use Sql manually, also possible, but why go back to the primates age.
-You are all set, just run the app by hitting F5 in the Visual Studio.
+ 6. You are all set, just run the app by hitting F5 in the Visual Studio.
- 6. You may be required to change the Form to MetroForm in every View Code of a Windows Form to get the magic of Metro-UI
+ 7. You may be required to change the Form to MetroForm in every View Code of a Windows Form to get the magic of Metro-UI from

 ```csharp
 using System.Windows.Forms;